maxlath/ndjson-2-json/README.md

 Features:
 * converts NDJSON to JSON
+* uses streams to be able to handle very large files with minimal memory use
 * zero validation: you have the responsability to send some proper newline-delimited JSON on `ndjson-2-json` [stdin](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin))

 ## Install